 Front squats are performed with weights or a barbell at shoulder length as you perform a regular squat.
 This variation is easier on the knees and back than back and hack squats.

-Leg Press Vs Squats – Which is Better?
+Leg Press Vs Squats – Which is Better Choice ?

 The answer will depend on your exercise needs.
-Squats are definitely better if you are looking for an exercise move that works your overall body together.
+Squats are definitely an excellent choice if you are looking for an exercise move that works your overall body together.
 However, if your focus is your leg muscles, you have back or leg pain, and balancing issues, leg presses are a better option for you.

 Both exercises are great for working on your lower body.
-The best approach is to use a mix of both for building muscle and strength.
+The best way is to use a mix of both for building muscle and strength.